SCOPE OF THIS CHAPTER

 10. Stage Two - Investigation

 Consideration of complaints at Stage 2 is normally achieved through an investigation which is conducted by a senior manager or an investigating officer.
-Stage 2 commences either when the complainant requests it or where the complainant and the local authority have agreed that Stage 1 is not appropriate.
+Stage 2 commences either when the complainant requests it (even though the Complaints Manager may feel the complaint has been dealt with under Stage 1), or where the complainant and the local authority have agreed that Stage 1 is not appropriate.
+Usually, the issues raised will be those expressed in Stage 1, but it is possible that the complainant may add further issues to their complaint at Stage 2.
+The Stage 2 investigation should be proportionate to the issues complained about and not, for example, reviewing the council’s entire involvement with the child or young person.

 Complainants should be encouraged to make a written complaint, but do not have to do so.
 A complaint may be accepted in any form.
 Where a complaint is not in writing, however, the Complaints Manager should arrange to meet the complainant to make a written record of the complaint which is then agreed with the complainant.